jurohd/nCUR/README.md

 # nCUR

-NoisyCUR: An algorithm for two-cost budgeted matrix completion
+This is the repo for the paper: NoisyCUR: An algorithm for two-cost budgeted matrix completion